- 21

 |---|---|---|

-How to Get Started — For Government Agencies
+How to Get Started with a Data Warehouse — For Government Agencies

 -

-Don't start with "we want a Data Warehouse."
-Start with "what questions do executives need answered?" — e.g., disbursement rates by quarter, consolidated procurement status, remaining budget by program.
+Don't start with "We want a Data Warehouse" — start with "What questions do executives need answered?" such as disbursement rates by quarter, overall procurement status, and remaining budget by program.

 -

-A Data Warehouse is only as good as its source data.
-If ERP data is incomplete, inconsistent, or inaccurate (e.g., some departments don't enter all records, some entries are miscategorized), fix the source first.
+A Data Warehouse is only as good as its source data — if ERP data is incomplete, inaccurate, or inconsistent (e.g., some departments haven't entered all records, some entries are miscategorized), fix this first.

 -